Questioning Scale As We Know It

 It appears to now be universally acknowledged in the world of Indian philanthropy that partnerships with government represent the ideal pathway to scale.
 No private individual or group, it is argued, can begin to aspire to deploy resources—financial and non-financial—on the scale that India’s size demands.
 Adoption of one’s model by government is to philanthropy, quipped one donor, what an IPO is to a private sector start-up.

 It’s not clear to me whether those that operate under this assumption have a plan to ensure that they have the wherewithal to influence government policy.
-Too many of these theories of change seem to hinge on rather than strategy or leverage.
+Too many of these theories of change seem to hinge on hope rather than strategy or leverage.

 Also, not much is heard about the effects of the growing dependence of the nonprofit sector on government, and the effects that this has on civil society’s ability to play its full complement of roles, including holding government to account and safeguarding democratic rights and freedoms.